National Medal of Science: History

 On January 7, 1979, the American Association for the Advancement of Science (AAAS) passed a resolution proposing that the medal be expanded to include the social and behavioral sciences.
 In response, Senator Ted Kennedy introduced the Science and Technology Equal Opportunities Act into the Senate on March 7, 1979, expanding the medal to include these scientific disciplines as well.
 President Jimmy Carter's signature enacted this change as Public Law 96-516 on December 12, 1980.

 In 1992, the National Science Foundation signed a letter of agreement with the National Science and Technology Medals Foundation that made the National Science and Technology Medals Foundation the metaorganization over both the National Medal of Science and the very similar National Medal of Technology.

 The first National Medal of Science was awarded on February 18, 1963, for the year 1962 by President John F. Kennedy to Theodore von Kármán for his work at the Caltech Jet Propulsion Laboratory.
 The citation accompanying von Kármán's award reads:

 For his leadership in the science and engineering basic to aeronautics; for his effective teaching and related contributions in many fields of mechanics, for his distinguished counsel to the Armed Services, and for his promoting international cooperation in science and engineering.

 The first woman to receive a National Medal of Science was Barbara McClintock, who was awarded for her work on plant genetics in 1970.

 The awards ceremony is organized by the Office of Science and Technology Policy.
 It takes place at the White House and is presided by the sitting United States president.

 Although Public Law 86-209 provides for 20 recipients of the medal per year, it is typical for approximately 8–15 accomplished scientists and engineers to receive this distinction each year.
 There have been a number of years where no National Medals of Science were awarded.
 Those years include: 1985, 1984, 1980, 1978, 1977, 1972 and 1971.

-President Donald J. Trump did not confer any National Medals of Science during his presidency.
-The last time the medal was awarded was on May 19, 2016, when President Barack Obama conferred the 2013 and 2014 medals.
+President Donald Trump did not confer any National Medals of Science during his presidency.
+The last time the medal was awarded before his presidency was on May 19, 2016, when President Barack Obama conferred the 2013 and 2014 medals.
+On October 23, 2023, President Joe Biden presented nine Medals of Science and 12 National Medals of Technology and Innovation in a ceremony in the East Room of the White House.